- South Africa

 The Great Orangutan Project

-Volunteer at the award-winning Orangutan Rehabilitation Centre in beautiful BorneoTweet
+Volunteer at the award-winning Orangutan Volunteer Centre in beautiful BorneoTweet

 This multi award-winning orangutan project, based in the Matang Wildlife Centre, focusses on the conservation and protection of Borneo’s most fascinating and enchanting species – the orangutan.

 Due to mass deforestation, mining and forest fires, the habitat of the area’s orangutans is depleting and under constant threat.
 As a consequence, the species is increasingly endangered.
 The Matang Wildlife Centre is a refuge for orangutans which have been left injured, orphaned or have been rescued, usually as a direct result of these threats.
 The centre works tirelessly to reverse this trend in a number of ways, and is thoroughly enriched by the involvement of volunteers.

 Orangutan volunteers on this project enjoy the incredible rainforest surroundings of Kubah National Park as their own backyard, and work as part of a team alongside the local facilitators to aid the centre through improving husbandry standards, providing enrichment for the orangutans and assisting with construction tasks around the centre.
 This allows the Sarawak Forestry Corporation (who manage the centre which is owned by the Sarawak government) to concentrate on rehabilitation of the orangutans and the centre’s other animals, and thus further their conservation.

 Taking part in this orangutan volunteer project allows volunteers to actively participate in the efforts of this impressive Matang Wildlife Centre and its fantastic team, helping to improve the lives of the orangutans and work towards their future protection.

 Please note itineraries are subject to change and what follows is simply a rough guideline.

 Day 1: Arrive at Kuching Airport.
 Transfer to Basaga Guest House in Kuching.
-Enjoy welcome dinner and orientation in the evening with the project facilitator and fellow volunteers.
+Enjoy welcome dinner and orientation in the evening with the orangutan sanctuary project facilitator and fellow volunteers.

 Day 2 – 13/27: Take a private transfer to the Matang Wildlife Centre Orangutan Sanctuary.
 Settle in, meet the project staff and commence the volunteer programme.